Simple excision is the most appropriate treatment for many skin cancers. This achieves a cure rate in excess of 95% in properly selected cases.

 Dr Sheridan will carefully mark out your skin cancer, together with a ‘safety margin’ of surrounding skin.
 The safety margin varies with what is being treated.
 Aggressive skin cancers such as melanomas may require a 1 – 2 cm margin of skin to be taken around the cancer.
 For less aggressive non-melanoma skin cancers (BCC and SCC) 4-5mm will suffice.

 It is not uncommon for patients to be surprised by the length of the scar resulting from surgery to remove what initially appeared to be a ‘small’ lesion.
 This is because it is not possible to close a circular defect without ‘bunching’ at the ends.
-The defect must be converted to an ellipse or a geometrical flap shape .
-For ellipses, a 3:1 ratio (wound length to wound width) is required to achieve the best scar outcome.
+Such bunching compromises both skin function and cosmesis.
+To avoid this, the post excisional defect must be converted to an ellipse or a geometrical flap shape .
+For ellipses, a ratio of at least 3:1 (wound length to wound width) is required to achieve the best scar outcome.
 Therefore, to anticipate the likely length of your postoperative scar, the width of the lesion margin must be multiplied by at least 3.

 All excision specimens are sent to a Pathologist.
 Occasionaly the excision is deemed inadequate by the Pathologist, and re-excision is recommended to ensure complete clearance of the lesion.